Dambel

 Dambel (Nones: Dambel; Ambulum) is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 35 km north of the city of Trento.

 Dambel is located in the Val di Non at an elevation of 750 m.
 It is on the provincial highway between Sanzeno to the south and Sarnonico to the north.
-The town's name derives from the Latin word ambulum because it was at an historical crossroads on the commercial road between Lombardy and Germany, which crossed through Dambel and over the Novella River at the Pozzena bridge.
+The town's name derives from the Latin word ambulum because it was at a historical crossroads on the commercial road between Lombardy and Germany, which crossed through Dambel and over the Novella River at the Pozzena bridge.
 Today the economy of Dambel is concentrated on the production of apples.

 Geography

 As of 31 December 2004, it had a population of 436 and an area of 5.1 km2.

 Dambel borders the following municipalities: Brez, Sarnonico, Cloz, Romallo, Romeno and Sanzeno.